jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 4. You will also want to apply some CSS to specify what the layout looks like. **This is particularly important** for the map div, which *won't* show up on the page until you give it a height.

-The CSS below means the body section of your web page has 0 margin or padding, and the div with the ID "map", will fill the space 0 pixles from the top, to 0 pixles from the bottom, and 100% of the width of your browser page... resulting in a full page map!
+The CSS below means the body section of your web page has 0 margin or padding, and the div with the ID "map", will fill the space 0 pixels from the top, to 0 pixels from the bottom, and 100% of the width of your browser page... resulting in a full page map!

 ```css
         body { margin:0; padding:0; }